yajiya/quantstamp-summary/README.md

 This is the [Chinese version Whitepaper](https://github.com/yajiya/quantstamp-summary/blob/master/whitepaper-simplified.md).
 And this is [the plan](https://github.com/yajiya/quantstamp-summary/blob/master/whitepaper-translation-plan.md) you guys take sections for translation

+**For better spearding of the amazing project, I am going to translate quantstamp medium post too for the chinese language community**
+I will link all realated post here for easy access.

 Here are the contributors.